-From 1 December 2019, records detailing the date, location and application rate of any agricultural chemical or fertiliser used on grazing land needs to be made within three days of application.
+From 1 December 2019, records detailing the date, location and application rate of any agricultural chemical or fertiliser used on grazing and cane land across Reef regions needs to be made within three days of application.

 If you are already keeping records of agricultural chemicals used on grazing areas for livestock production assurance or other programs, these are sufficient for reef regulation requirements.
-Record-keeping is required by all commercial beef-cattle graziers across five reef catchments, excluding Cape York.
+Record-keeping is required by all commercial beef-cattle graziers and cane farmers across five reef catchments, excluding Cape York.

 Records are to be kept for six years and made available for inspection by an authorised compliance officer from the Queensland Department of Environment and Science.
 Any associated purchase invoices also need to be kept.

 - record-keeping requirements